nathanqiu07/LOSSAN-Realignment/README.md

 pip install -r requirements.txt streamlit run app.py
 ```
-The "Ask the Map" chat requires an OpenAI API key and installs
+The "Ask the Map" chat requires an OpenAI API key and the `openai` Python package.
-additional packages (`langchain`, `langchain-openai`, `langchain-community`).